-Chromium is a naturally occurring mineral that humans need a tiny — “trace” — amount of.
-However, research has indicated that it might be able to offer diabetes sufferers a tremendous amount of benefit.
+Chromium is a naturally occurring mineral.
+A trace amount of it is good for the human body.
+Further, research has indicated that chromium might be able to offer diabetes sufferers a tremendous amount of benefit.

 Up until recently, few studies had been done to quantify the amount of chromium in common foods or what the impact of a chromium deficiency might look like.
 However, beginning in the late 1950s, scientists began to uncover interesting facts about chromium.